github/docs/data/reusables/actions/jobs/section-choosing-the-runner-for-a-job.md

 runs-on: ubuntu-latest
 ```

-For more information, see "[Virtual environments for {% data variables.product.prodname_dotcom %}-hosted runners](/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners)."
+For more information, see "[About {% data variables.product.prodname_dotcom %}-hosted runners](/actions/using-github-hosted-runners/about-github-hosted-runners)."
 {% endif %}

 {% ifversion fpt or ghec or ghes %}